rancher/elemental-toolkit/packages/cloud-config/README-head.md

 weight: 1
 date: 2021-12-02
 description: >
-  Cloud config packages are collection of cloud-config file which extends a cOS derivative
+  Cloud config packages are collection of cloud-config file which extends a Elemental derivative
 ---